kelvinsekx/letterloading/README.md

 LetterLoading js is a javascript library for making awesome letter simulations.
 It default simulation is a letter loading simulation.

-# Core concept of LetterLoading.
+# Core concepts of LetterLoading.

 - **flexibility:**
 This is because it is intended from ground up to do than just loading letter simulation.
 It could be extended to achieve even more animation simulation.